pramodkumarp6/Toaster/README.md

+To get a Git project into your build:

-> Step 1.
+Step 1.
 Add the JitPack repository to your build file

-'''gradle
+gradle
+maven
+sbt
+leiningen
+Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {
 			...
 			maven { url 'https://jitpack.io' }
 		}
 	}
-'''
-> Step 2.
+Step 2.
 Add the dependency
-'''gradle

 	dependencies {
 	        implementation 'com.github.pramodkumarp6:Toaster:1.0.0'
 	}

-  ...